Marco-Christiani/zigrad/README.md

 **Fast**
 <!-- benchmarks -->

-2.5x+ speedup over a compiled PyTorch* model on Apple Silicon on early benchmarks, 1.5x on x86.
-Expect similar performance gains across more architectures and platforms** as MKL/CUDA support improves and Zigrad's ML graph compiler is operational.
+2.5x+ speedup over a compiled PyTorch model on Apple Silicon, 1.5x on x86.
+Expect similar performance gains across more architectures and platforms as MKL/CUDA support improves and Zigrad's ML graph compiler is operational.*
 <!-- link to a benchmarking page -->
 <!-- only need one of the bm plots, probably fast vs fast since that requires the least explanation -->